FutureAdLabs/fsm/README.md

 ...
 ```

-When in "start" state run "onEnter" and then "animations" functions.
-When leaving "start" state, run "onExit" function.
+When in "start" state, "onEnter" and then "animations" functions are run.
+When leaving "start" state, the "onExit" function is run.
-Entries are broken down into three parts:
+States are broken down into three parts:

 - *animations*
 - *onEnter*